Everything To Know About Handicap Parking in Florida

-A Florida Disabled Parking Badge Entitles Its Owner To….
+A Florida Handicap Parking Permit Entitles Its Owner To….

-With a Florida disabled parking placard or plate, or a Disabled Veterans plate, a person can park in any designated disabled parking space.
+With a Florida disabled parking placard or plate, or a Disabled Veterans plate, a person can utilize any handicap parking in Florida.
 They can also park in any metered parking space for free (although there is a four-hour limit to this; however, local jurisdictions can choose to waive this four-hour limit).

 Certain venues are entitled to charge disabled placard users for parking at their discretion.
 These venues include government lots that are used for entertainment, sports stadiums, auditoriums, cruise port terminals, and convention centers.
 Private airports that own or lease their parking facilities may also charge a disabled placard holder for parking.

 A handicap placard does not entitle a person to park in striped areas adjacent to disabled parking spaces, zones reserved from emergency vehicles and buses, or any area labeled “no parking”.

 How To Apply